 - 2 tablespoons water

-- Mix 1 tablespoon flaxmeal (by grinding flax seeds) with 2 TB of water.
+- Take a small bowl and mix one tablespoon of flax meal (by grinding flax seeds) with 2 TB of water.
 Let this sit for 5-10 minutes and thicken.
-This equals 1 egg.
+This equals one egg.

 If you loved this recipe, then give it a 5 star rating and leave a comment!
 I love to chat with you all.
 Please feel free to share on social media and tag #courtneyshomestead.
 I would love to see you over on Instagram or Facebook.